kayzenkayzen/IdukayRNProgrammingTest/README.md

 1. **Clone the project**

-Run these commands on project root folder
+Run these commands on the project root folder

 2. **Install node_modules**: `yarn install`
 3. **Install IOS pod dependencies**: `cd ios && pod install --repo-update && cd ..`

 #### Run the app on IOS

-Run the below command on project root folder
+Run the below command on the project root folder

 ```
 npx react-native run-ios